CyrielleAlbert/CyrielleInDev/public/Articles/StartupLife.md

 After some time, I started to realise that I successfully did bunch of hard tasks.
 That is when I started to commit to more and more unknown tasks.

 It made me face so many difficulties.
-I spent so many jours on Stack Overflow begging for help.
+I spent so many hours on Stack Overflow begging for help.
 I did it.
 I even got better at asking for help.

 If I had never decided to work on new things, I would never have learned so much.
 The only way to loose, it to decide to stay in the comfort zone.
 Now, I would say, that before working in a start-up, you have to be prepared for working on new things.